slatedocs/slate/source/includes/aws/_objects.md

 `entityType`<br/>*string* | The type of entity to download.
 In this case 'objects'.
 `operation`<br/>*string* | The type of operation to execute.
 In this case 'download'.
 `environmentId`<br/>*string* | The id of environment which owns the object.

-> The above command returns the binary that represent the file downloaded.

 <!-------------------- DELETE AN OBJECT -------------------->